Arithyce/Warzone2100_ModdingDocumentation/README.md

-# Campaign_Documentation
+# Modding Documentation

-This is where i will keep my documentation of the campaign files.
+This is where i will keep my documentation of moddable files.